 See instructions for packing and transporting household hazardous waste, at the bottom of this page.

 Materials That May be Poured Down the Drain

 Materials That May be Disposed in Regular Trash

 - Glue (water-based only)

 - Let the latex paint air dry and throw container in trash.
 (Tip: You may pour the paint onto newspaper.
 Once it dries, roll up the newspaper and dispose of it in the trash.)
-If you are unable to let the latex paint dry, you may take the container to one of the permanent household hazardous waste sites or to a scheduled collection event.
+If you are unable to let the latex paint dry, you may take the container to one of the household hazardous waste sites.

 - Permissible Fireworks/Flares (thoroughly soaked in water first)